Fiboquadratic Sequences and Extensions of the Cassini Identity Raised From the Study of Rithmomachia: Introduction

+Pythagoreanism was a philosophical tradition, that left a deep influence over the Greek mathematical thought.
+Its path can be traced until the Middle Ages, and even to present.
 Among medieval scholars, which expanded the practice of the pythagoreanism, we find Anicius Manlius Severinus Boethius (480-524 A.D.) whom by a free translation of \emph{De Institutione Arithmetica} by Nicomachus of Gerasa, preserved the pythagorean teaching inside the first universities.
 In fact, Boethius' book became the guide of study for excellence during quadrivium teaching, almost for 1000 years.
 The learning of arithmetic during the quadrivium, made necessary the practice of calculation and handling of basic mathematical operations.
 Surely, with the mixing of leisure with this exercise, Boethius' followers thought up a strategy game in which, besides the training of mind calculation, it was used to preserve pythagorean traditions coming from the Greeks and medieval philosophers.
 Maybe this was the origin of \emph{the philosophers' game} or \emph{rithmomachia}.
 Rithmomachia (RM, henceforward) became the number game by excellence that picked up all pythagorean spirit; through its major victories, players can be trained in calculation of arithmetic, geometric and harmonic proportions, and its frequent practice would be concomitant to quadrivium study (arithmetic, geometry, music and astronomy).
 Etymologically rithmomachia is a word composed by \emph{arithmos} ($\alpha\rho\iota\vartheta\mu o\varsigma$, \emph{number}; maybe also \emph{rithmos, rhythm} as an apocope), and \emph{machia} ($\mu\alpha\chi\eta$, \emph{battle}); this leads to the meaning \emph{harmonic battle of numbers}, which perfectly synchronizes all the pythagorean essence of proportions theory.